What It Is

 Good Implementation Looks Like

 A well-prepared authorisation application starts with thorough perimeter analysis.
-The firm has taken professional advice to confirm which regulated activities it intends to conduct, which permissions it needs, and whether any exemptions or exclusions apply.
+The firm has taken professional advice to confirm which regulated activities it intends to conduct (referring to the specific RAO articles), which Part 4A permissions it needs, and whether any exemptions or exclusions apply.
 This analysis is documented and forms the foundation for the rest of the preparation process.
-Firms that skip this step risk applying for the wrong permissions — requiring a variation of permission post-authorisation — or failing to apply for permissions they need.
+Firms that skip this step risk applying for the wrong permissions — requiring a costly variation of permission (VoP) post-authorisation — or failing to apply for permissions they need, which could mean conducting unauthorised activity (a criminal offence).
+Common perimeter errors include failing to recognise that arranging introductions constitutes "arranging deals in investments" under Article 25, assuming that debt collection does not require credit-related permissions, and failing to identify that operating a payment account constitutes a payment service.

 Related Tool